AlexisNavarro/MSP430-Blinky-Toy/README.md

 # MSP430-Blinky-Toy
-For your second project, your task is to use the MSP430 Microcontroller and your creativity to design a toy.
+For my project utilizing C, my task was to use the MSP430 Microcontroller and my creativity to design a toy.
 Each MSP430 board is equipped with buttons, LED's, a speaker, and an LED screen.
-Utilizing these features and your knowledge of I/O, develop a program to turn the board into a toy.
+Utilizing these features and my knowledge of I/O, develop a program to turn the board into a toy.

 This toy should: